 Mark began climbing at the young age of 15 and guiding in 1987.
 He led his first MM trip in 1994 in the North Cascades.
-Since then he has led trips on all seven continents, including successful ascents of six of the Seven Summits.
-With more than 40 expeditions to his credit Mark brings a wealth of hands-on experience that make our trips run smoothly.
+Since then he has led trips on all seven continents, including successful ascents of six of the Seven Summits, and has traveled to more than 25 countries.
+With more than 50 expeditions to his credit, Mark brings a wealth of hands-on experience that makes our trips run smoothly.
 He has guided Pik Lenin in Tajikistan, the high peaks of South America, in the Alps, Africa, and Nepal.
 Mark has made more than 35 big wall ascents, including ten ascents of El Capitan in Yosemite, Mount Hooker in Wyoming's Wind River Range, and Mount Proboscis in the Northwest Territories.
 In the alpine arena, he has completed difficult lightweight alpine-style ascents in the Andes and Himalayas (including the SW Pillar of Bhagarathi III in India).
-When not climbing or in the office he is busy raising two daughters.
-Read more.
+He loves a good walk too and has completed some of the world's classic treks.
+When not climbing, trekking, or in the office he is busy raising two daughters.
+Read more about Mark.

 North America Program Director